Throne of Princess Sitamun: Description

 The wooden throne is an example of the subtlety and elegance of Egyptian woodwork in the 18th Dynasty.
 It is made from a common wood covered in parts by a 4 mm thick veneer of a less common wood, possibly walnut.
 The veneer is attached by pegs.

 The legs, of solid walnut, are shaped like the front and rear legs of a lion, complete with four toes and a dewclaw on the front feet.
 These paws sit atop high, ridged, drum bases on which traces of stucco, linen, and silver leaf survive.
 Cross bars which were originally silver-plated strengthen the legs.
 The ends of these bars are gilt and shaped like stylised papyrus umbels.
 A curved support strut under the seat further strengthen the frame.

 The very well preserved seat is made of fine string threaded through holes in the frame; it is woven in a herringbone pattern and tied underneath.
 This material was still strong despite its age, as the chair supported the unexpected weight of Empress Eugenie of France, who visited the tomb during its clearance.
-James Quibell and Joseph Lindon Smith were too embarrassed to tell her to get up.
+James Quibell and Joseph Lindon Smith, the leaders of the clearance project, were too embarrassed to tell her to get up.

 The high back curves around the sitter.
 It is supported from behind by three vertical struts running in parallel; the two outer struts were supplemented with gilt wood edging.
 The backrest itself is made of a frame composed of several supports into which the wood making up the back proper is set.
 As elsewhere it is covered by a veneer, this time carrying gilded decoration; the veneer has split and cracked.
 The armrests and seat frame were strengthened by gilt wood edging too which continued from the armrests up to the back of the chair.
 Bronze nails supplement the wooden mortise and tenon joins where the pieces of the backrest meet.

 The armrests consist of a frame made of four parts and filled in by a panel of wood.
 The dowels and mortise and tenons are supplemented by four bronze nails on each armrest.
 Wooden pegs were also used to fill the knots present in the wood.

 At the front of the armrests there are gilt portrait heads.
 They are perhaps busts of Sitamun herself.
 As is usual for this period, she wears a short, round, curly wig and a broad usekh collar.
 The crown, face and collar are all gilt; the wig was once black.